-Their servers run 64-bit CentOS in an Apache-friendly environment and include cPanel and WHM.
-Linux’s ease-of-use pairs perfectly with the affordability of eHost.
+Their servers run CentOS in an Apache-friendly environment and include the wildly popular control panel, cPanel.
+Linux’s ease-of-use pairs perfectly with the affordability of iPage.

 A virtual private server, or VPS, gives website owners more control over the computing resources and environment allotted to their accounts.
 InMotion also runs CentOS and includes free security patches and updates for the operating system.

 In addition to unlimited MySQL databases, InMotion boasts power and flexibility with SSH access, SSD speed, and more than 310 easy installations of Linux-friendly apps.
 If you want to read about more VPS Linux hosting options, we’ve tested out and rated the best providers.

 The utmost in hosting, dedicated servers are completely devoted to your website or application.
 With no one else competing for CPU energy, dedicated hosting is a powerful option for companies looking for speed and scalability for their site(s).
 Liquid Web excels at hosting powerful, customizable environments.

 Liquid Web customers have their choice of operating system and custom configurations with SSDs and instant provisioning, in addition to object storage and load balancer add-ons.

 Because Linux supports the programming languages behind the world’s most popular blogging platforms and eCommerce tools, 1-click installations are a must-have when it comes to hosting plans.
 Although you can usually find beginner-friendly tools like this with most hosts, you’ll also want to look for features like this: